 He fixed the issue that was there from Obama and President Bush.

-He offers dreamers what the Democrats say they want fixed.
+He offers DREAMers what the Democrats say they want fixed.

-Donald Trump over Stormy Daniels or whatever other that which was a private matter 15 years ago but they themselves have their own sexual me to moment happening right before their eyes and their silence is deafening.
+So I think on the very same issue that we're discussing here, they're willing to bludgeon Donald Trump over Stormy Daniels or whatever other, which was a private matter 15 years ago, but they themselves have their own sexual Me Too moment happening right before their eyes, and their silence is deafening.

 They didn't have full information before they voted.